 In an effort to ensure proper performance, we periodically reach out to an encoded station to verify that its signal is encoded.
-This periodic testing is part of Nielsen's continuing efforts to support encoding in all PPM markets.
-This process includes contacting all eligible stations in the market and validating that the encoding equipment they possess is within proper operating parameters.
-During this process, we will work with the station's engineer to help ensure that the audio flow diagram we have on file for the station is accurate and up-to-date.
-Because we use this information to assist the station engineer with troubleshooting, it is important that we have up-to-date signal information on file for a station at all times.
-Additionally, if there are any outstanding work items or trouble ticket (escalations) for the station, we will work with the station engineer to complete the necessary tasks and verifications.
+This periodic request is part of Nielsen's continuing efforts to support encoding in all PPM markets.
+The process includes contacting all eligible stations in every PPM market via email and validating that they are compliant with current standards and that the encoding equipment they possess is within proper operating parameters.
+Stations will be instructed to notify the Encoding and Monitoring Team if a problem is discovered and assistance is needed.